oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/6-use-app-with-genai/use-app-with-genai.md

   ![This button switches the view of the analytics](./images/toggle-view.png "")

 5. Type in a question to the text input box **Type AI Question** and select **Ask a question** to submit.
+	* For example: `What is the best performing team in the nba?`

   ![This button generates AI response to question](./images/question.png "")